amostajabi/amostajabi.github.io/_pages/cv.md

 Under Review
 ======
-* Complementor Responses to Platform Entry: Heterogeneity and Cross-Platform Innovation
+* Competing with the Platform: Complementor Positioning and Cross-Platform Response to Entry
-  * R&R at Strategic Management Journal
+  * Conditional Accept at Strategic Management Journal
   * Presented at SMS, AOM, DRUID, and BU Platform Conferences.
   * with Prof. Aldona Kapacinskaite (Bocconi)
 * Myopic Expansions on Platforms: Evidence From Mobile Application Markets